OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0.649999976158

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls how scattering contribution gets exponentially scaled down when rendering multiple scattering volumes.
+        <p class="scene-class-attr-comment">Controls how scattering contribution gets exponentially scaled down when rendering multiple scattering volumes.
 Dialing down the value generally results in a darker volume scattering look.
 This variable is only effective when "max volume depth" is greater than 1</p>

     </p>